kelu124/echomods/doj/Readme.md

 ## Key Components

-* Strip Board
+* PCB

 ## Information

 ### What is it supposed to do?

 Getting a motherboard: that's fitting all the modules in an easy way, with an easy access to all tracks.
-See [this](/doj/source/v1.2-kicad/) for
+See [this](/doj/source/2.0-kicad) for the Kicad files.

 ### How does it work: block diagram